-Opdivo is a human antibody that works with the immune system to treat cancer.
+Opdivo is an antibody that works with the immune system to treat cancer.

-T-cells are white blood cells involved in the immune response.
+T-cells are white blood cells that are important for the immune response.
 They normally are able to recognize cancer cells as abnormal and kill them.
-To prevent T-cells from attacking the body’s healthy cells, there are checkpoints, one of which is the PD-1 pathway.
+Checkpoints exist to prevent T-cells from attacking healthy cells.
+One of these checkpoints is the PD-1 pathway.

-Opdivo works by binding to PD-1 receptor and blocking the interaction with its ligands, PD-L1 and PD-L2, which allows T-cells to find and destroy the cancer cells.
+Opdivo works by binding to the PD-1 receptor, and blocking its ability to interact with PD-L1 and PD-L2.
+This allows T-cells again to be able to find and destroy cancer cells.

-As it acts by removing an immune system checkpoint, Opvido also may cause T-cells to attack healthy cells.
+Because it acts by removing an immune system checkpoint, Opdivo also may cause T-cells to attack healthy cells.

 Opdivo in clinical trials

-Bristol-Myers Squibb has a broad, global development program to study Opdivo as monotherapy or in combination with other drugs in more than 35 clinical trials worldwide.
+Bristol-Myers Squibb has been running a broad, global development program to study Opdivo as a monotherapy or in combination with other treatments in more than 35 clinical trials worldwide.
 Those trials include more than 7,000 patients with multiple tumor types.

-CheckMate-017 and CheckMate-057 (NCT01642004 and NCT01673867, respectively) are two pivotal Phase 3 clinical trials that evaluated Opdivo versus Taxotere (docetaxel) in patients with squamous NSCLC and non-squamous NSCLC.
-Data from these two trials reinforce the survival benefit demonstrated with Opdivo for this group of patients even after three years.
-The results represent the longest follow-up data reported for a PD-1 inhibitor versus chemotherapy in NSCLC.
+CheckMate-017 and CheckMate-057 (NCT01642004 and NCT01673867, respectively) were two pivotal Phase 3 clinical trials that evaluated Opdivo versus Taxotere (docetaxel) in patients with squamous NSCLC and non-squamous NSCLC.
+Data from these two trials reinforced the survival benefit demonstrated with Opdivo for this group of patients even after three years.
+The results represent the longest follow-up data reported to date for a PD-1 inhibitor versus chemotherapy in NSCLC.

-CheckMate-238 (NCT02388906) is an ongoing Phase 3 study of Opdivo versus Yervoy in patients who have undergone complete resection of stage 3b/c or stage 4 melanoma and demonstrated a significant improvement in recurrence-free survival (the length of time after treatment that the patient survives without any signs or symptoms of cancer) compared to Yervoy.
+CheckMate-238 (NCT02388906) is an ongoing Phase 3 study of Opdivo versus Yervoy in patients who have undergone complete resection of stage 3b/c or stage 4 melanoma, and demonstrated a significant improvement in recurrence-free survival compared to Yervoy.

 The most common side effects associated with the use of Opdivo are fatigue, shortness of breath, muscle pain, decreased appetite, cough, nausea, and constipation.
 Serious side effects may include inflammation of the lungs, colon (which may lead to tears or holes in the colon), liver, kidneys (which may lead to kidney failure), and brain.
-Use of the drug also may lead to hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas), skin problems, problems in other organs, and severe infusion-related reactions.
+Opdivo may lead to problems in hormone glands, skin, and other organs, as well as severe infusion-related reactions.